Bayesian optimization: Basic method

-Since the objective function is unknown, the Bayesian strategy is to treat it as a random function and place a prior over it.
-The prior captures beliefs about the behavior of the function.
-After gathering the function evaluations, which are treated as data, the prior is updated to form the posterior distribution over the objective function.
-The posterior distribution, in turn, is used to construct an acquisition function (often also referred to as infill sampling criteria) that determines the next query point.
+The Bayesian strategy treats the unknown objective as a random function and places a prior over it.
+The prior captures assumptions about the behavior of the function.
+After observations are collected, the prior is updated to form a posterior distribution over the objective function.
+The posterior distribution is then used to construct the sampling criterion that determines the next query point.